 I established my own studio in 1988.
 I had previously studied ceramic before then working in the ceramic industry in Stoke on Trent (including as a designer for Coalport China, part of the Wedgwood group).

-This background gives me a broad appreciation of ceramics and techniques.
-I am interested in the art-ware produced by Royal Doulton in the late 19th and early 20th centuries and French potters such as Clement Massier.
-I also have influences from outside the ceramic world.
-Kandinsky, Malevich, Mondrian, Nicholson, Brancusi, Rodchenko and the designs of Frank Lloyd Wright are just some.
+My background in industry has given me a broad appreciation of ceramics and techniques.
+I am interested in the art-ware produced by Royal Doulton in the late 19th and early 20th centuries, but I am also fascinated by the work of French potters such as Clement Massier.
+I am equally appreciative of the works of Kandinsky, Malevich, Mondrian, Nicholson, Brancusi and Rodchenko.
+They have all been an influence on me as have the designs of Frank Lloyd Wright.

 In 2014, I was made a Fellow Member of the Craft Potter’s Association and in 2015, I was selected to be a member of Contemporary Applied Arts.